HLIP Ablation

 ct&mri vs mri

 Keeping all five subtle but meaningful changes, we train HLIP on the combined BrainMRI220K and HeadCT240K datasets.
 Using a batch size of 768 achieved through a gradient-accumulation step of 2, the training process takes approximately two days on eight L40 GPUs.
-Combining these two datasets yields a significant advantage for head CT.
+With these changes, HLIP achieves 79.2 AUC on head CT and 80.6 AUC on brain MRI.

 Sentence dropout